Discover how to understand and manage your emotions—and influence the emotions of others. Watch the replay!

 [gtranslate]

-african man with his eyes closed at a busy event
+African man with his eyes closed at a busy event

 Expert surfers sense the exact moment to catch the big wave.
 Elite rock climbers trust the hold others don’t.
 World-class musicians experience subtle pauses between notes that most of us miss.
 In sports and the arts, high achievers know how to tap into a heightened state of confidence, clarity, and connection called flow.